redis/ioredis/README.md

 `retryStrategy` is a function that will be called when the connection is lost.
 The argument `times` represents this is the nth reconnection being made and the return value represents how long(ms) to wait to reconnect.
-When the return value isn't a number, ioredis will stop trying reconnect and the connection will be lost forever if user don't call `redis.connect()` manually.
+When the return value isn't a number, ioredis will stop trying reconnecting and the connection will be lost forever if user don't call `redis.connect()` manually.

 ## Offline Queue